driftshieldai-org/Alzheimer_assistance/README.md

 # GuardianMind: AI Companion for Alzheimer's Assistance

-GuardianMind is an award-winning web application that acts as a live AI guardian for individuals with Alzheimer's or Elderly people.
+GuardianMind is an web application that acts as a live AI guardian for individuals with Alzheimer's or Elderly people.
 It uses a real-time, multimodal AI agent powered by the Gemini Live API to provide contextual reminders, identify familiar faces and places, and ensure user safety.
 By combining a persistent memory store with a live video and audio stream, GuardianMind offers peace of mind to both users and their caregivers.

 ## Features